brownvc/decoupled-style-descriptors/README.md

 Further, please download the dataset from [here](https://drive.google.com/file/d/1pfUKaYkFu8HpX4f5rlg0spgTk2wwbKzP/view?usp=sharing) and decompress the zip file into the `./data` directory.
 The folder should be located as `'./data/writers'`.

-Finally, please install dependencies with:
+Finally, please install dependencies with your python virtual environment:
 ```
 pip install -r requirements.txt
 ```
-We tested our codes run in Python 3.9.12 without issues.
+We tested our codes run in Python 3.8.5 and 3.9.12 without issues.

 # Code
 You can generate handwriting samples with: